Spending habits that drain your net worth

 By | November 24, 2013

 These are things that I don’t spend money on.
 Cigarettes I understand why people like cigarettes.
 The little nicotine buzz can be delicious.
 Unfortunately, the delicious buzz needs to be repeated again and again and again.
-Cigarettes are full of an addicting combination of ingredients all vying for your undying loyalty while slowly destroying your… Read More »
+Cigarettes are full of an addicting combination of ingredients all vying for your undying loyalty while slowly destroying your… Read More: Spending habits that drain your net worth »

 A new way to shop